|

 *The fee is not included in freight quotes obtained online.

-To clarify the carriers' requirements above, you should clearly outline the carriers' requirements for shipping to OR transshipping through countries in the European Union.
+To clarify the carriers' requirements above, please clearly outline the carriers' requirements for shipping to or transshipping through countries in the European Union.

-A. Shipping to an EU country: If your shipment is headed directly to a European Union country, YOUR CONSIGNEE MUST APPLY FOR AN EORI # AND PROVIDE IT TO YOU.
+A. Shipping to a European Union country: If your shipment is headed directly to the country, YOUR CONSIGNEE MUST APPLY FOR AN EORI # AND PROVIDE IT TO YOU.
 They only need to apply for this number once, and they can use the EORI # for all future shipments, regardless of the EU country where they receive imports.

 As soon as you get the consignee's EORI #, carriers can file your shipment in the ENS and obtain your MRN number for a $50 fee.

-B. Trasshipping via an EU country: If your shipment is not to a country in the EU but with transshipment via an EU country, you can apply for your own shipper's EORI number and file shipments in the ENS for MRN numbers.
+B. Trasshipping via a European Union country: If your shipment is not destined for a country in the European Union but involves transshipment via an EU country, you can apply for your own shipper's EORI number and file shipments in the ENS using MRN numbers.

-Otherwise, if you prefer, the carrier can file it under their shipper's EORI number and get your MRN for a fee of about $50.
+Alternatively, if you prefer, the carrier can file it under their shipper's EORI number and obtain your MRN for a fee of approximately $50.

 Watch this 3-minute video on YouTube about the EU ENS filing regarding shipping goods from the USA to or via EU countries.